ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Conditional Reference Series Triple {#sec-comid-triple-cond-ref}

-A Conditional Reference Series triple relates reference measurements to a Target Environment where endorsed measurements are accepted if all reference measurements are accepted.
-The triple subject is a compound statement consisting of a Target Environment and initial Reference Values that MUST be satisfied before evaluating the triple object.
+A Conditional Reference Series triple associates conditional Reference Value measurements, and optionally Endorsement measurements to a Target Environment, where the endorsed measurements are accepted if all of the reference measurements are accepted.

+The triple subject is a compound statement consisting of a Target Environment defined by `measurement-map`, and initial Reference Values, defined by `measurement-map`, that MUST be matched to Evidence before evaluating the triple object.
+If the initial Reference Values do not match Evidence, the triple is not matched and no Claims are accepted.

+The `authorized-by` value in `measurement-map`, if present, applies to all measurements in the triple including those in `conditional-series-record` records.

-The triple object is a series of additional measurements that are evaluated in the order they appear in an array.
-The series has one or more member-records containing additional Reference Values that may contain Endorsement values.
-If Evidence matches the additional Reference Values in a member-record, the Endorsed values in that member-record, if any, are accepted.
+The triple object is a series of additional measurements expressed as an array of `conditional-series-record` records that are evaluated in the order they appear in the array.
+The additional Reference Values, in each record, are evaluated against Evidence.
+If the Reference Values, in the first `measurement-values-map`, matches Evidence then the optional Endorsement values, in the second `measurement-values-map`, are also accepted.

-The first successfully matched member-record from the `reference-endorsed-record` series terminates evaluation.
-If none of the member-records in this series is matched, then the entire triple fails to accept any Claims.
+The first successfully matched record from the `conditional-series-record` array terminates evaluation retaining the accepted Claims.

+If none of the records in the series are matched then no Claims are accepted and evaluation terminates.

 ~~~ cddl
 {::include cddl/conditional-reference-series-triple-record.cddl}